-If the brake lever feels "spongy" after a rollover or other event, squeeze the lever 10 times.
-If correct lever travel is not achieved, check the brake fluid level and condition.
+If the brake lever feels "spongy" when squeezed, check the brake fluid level and condition.
 Add fluid as needed.
 See the Brake Fluid section for details.

 Continued use of "spongy" brakes may cause a complete loss of brakes, which could result in serious injury or death.
 Always have the brakes serviced at the first sign of sponginess.